YaleiYangGlagsow/JRSSC/README.md

 ### estabilish dataframe

 Estabilsh a dataframe that contains MBF values and Fermi parameetrs.
 Specifically, each rwo of the dataframe denotes a pixel.
 Columns show information X coordinate, Y coordinate, MBF, Fermi parameter A, Fermi parameter $\tau$ and Fermi parameter $\omega$ and estiamted variance of the Fermi estimation.

+### MBF map using Fermi

+Plot Fermi estimated MBF map.

+### GMM

+Using Gaussian mixture model to classify the Fermi estimated MBF into two classes (healthy tissue and lesion).
+Put the label into the established dataframe and plot the classification map.

+### MCMC random walk setting

+Fermi parameters are sampled using Metropolis-Hasting algorithm with Gaussian random walk proposal.
+Set the variance of the random walk and put it into the dataframe.

+### HBM function given Gamma prior

+HBM method using Gamma prior

+### HBM function given log Gaussian prior

+HBM method using log Gaussian prior

+### process HBM given log Gaussian prior (Gamma prior is annotated)

+Process the HBM method using log Gaussian prior given hyperparameters.

+### results analysis

+The HBM methods will retrun all sampling results.
+The codes in this part show some analysis to the sampling results.